garyhouston/tiff66/README.md

 TIFF is a difficult file format, and there may be omissions in this library that prevent correct processing of all possible TIFF files.
 For example, fields that are apparently integers can actually be pointers to arbitrary data.
 Such fields need to be supported in the library explicitly if the data is to be retained when rewritten.
 The output of tiff66print will show any unknown fields.
 The sizes of the original and repacked files can also be compared.
 The repacked version may be larger if more than one TIFF field points to the same data; encoding will duplicate it.
 Output from tiff66print can also be compared between the original file and the repacked version.
 Some differences are to be expected, such as positions of sub-IFDs.

 Exif blocks are in TIFF format, but may contain proprietary maker notes.
-Currently, Canon, Nikon, Olympus and Panasonic maker notes can be encoded and decoded.
+Currently, Canon, Fujifilm, Nikon, Olympus and Panasonic maker notes can be encoded and decoded.
 In some cases, unsupported maker notes will be broken if the Exif block is rewritten, since they contain pointers that would need adjustment.

 Canon maker notes (possibly from the EOS 300D only) may contain a PreviewImageInfo field, which refers to the position and length of a preview image.
 Since the image is located outside the JPEG block that contains the maker note, special processing would be needed to preserve it when rewriting a file.

 No provision is made for modification of data in multiple threads.
 Mutexes etc., should be used as required.

 Only valid files can be processed in any useful way, since processing will stop at the first error.
 It would probably be more useful if an effort was made to work around errors, potentially returning an array of the errors encountered.

+Information about maker note formats was obtained from [Exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/).

 '66' is an arbitrary number to distinguish this library from all the other TIFF libraries.